jamessizeland/Next-Typescript-Boilerplate/README.md

 # Next.js TypeScript React Project Template

-This project uses [React](https://facebook.github.io/react/), [TypeScript](https://typescriptlang.org/) and [Next.js](https://nextjs.org/).
+## Introduction

-It comes with a style guide based on the eslint recommendations and the [airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb-typescript)
+This is a boilerplate foundation for creating other fullstack web applications from.
+I have taken inspiration from a number of sources and my past learning to pull together a slightly opinionated project template for my own development needs, but others are welcome to use as they like.
+I find this a good way of getting to understand a new framework, in this case Nextjs.
+This project uses [React](https://facebook.github.io/react/), [TypeScript](https://typescriptlang.org/) and [Next.js](https://nextjs.org/) and it comes with a style guide based on the eslint recommendations and the [airbnb style guide](https://www.npmjs.com/package/eslint-config-airbnb-typescript)

-Use the [TypeScript Language Docs](https://www.typescriptlang.org/docs/) and the [TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react#hooks) as well as [this article](https://www.sitepoint.com/react-with-typescript-best-practices/)
+Use the [TypeScript Language Docs](https://www.typescriptlang.org/docs/) and the [TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react#hooks) as well as [this article](https://www.sitepoint.com/react-with-typescript-best-practices/) for advice on typescript.

 ## Getting Started